 Peptides for the skin?
 Do you need them?

-With so many ingredients popping up every second minute, you’d be wise to consider why you need them before spending your money.
+With so many ingredients popping up every second minute, you’d be wise to consider why you need them before spending money.

 You’ve never heard of peptides for the skin?